douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * entreprenisto - entrepreneur
 * entrepreno - enterprise; venture
 * entute - in total
+* entuziasma - enthusiastic
 * entuziasmulo - buff
 * enui - to bore
+* enuigi - to bore
 * enumi - to enumerate
 * envolvaĵo - wrapper
 * envolvi - to envelop; to wrap